Rounak107/get-weather/README.md

 * [OpenWeather API](https://openweathermap.org/)

 ## Deploy
-- The web app is deployed on GitHub Pages.
+- The web app is not deployed yet.

 <!-- GETTING STARTED -->